oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

       --namespace sample-domain1-ns
     ```

-      b.
-Alternatively, before running the `kubectl apply` command, you can download the ingress route YAML file to `/tmp/quickstart/quick-start-ingress-route.yaml` or similar, using the following command, and make any changes if needed.
+      b. **NOTE**: Instead of running the previous  `kubectl apply` command, you can download the ingress route YAML file to `/tmp/quickstart/quick-start-ingress-route.yaml` or similar, using the following command:

       ```shell
       $ curl -m 120 -fL https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/quick-start/quick-start-ingress-route.yaml -o /tmp/quickstart/quick-start-ingress-route.yaml
+      ```
+      c.
+Then apply the file using:
+      ```shell
+      $ kubectl apply -f /tmp/quickstart/quick-start-ingress-route.yaml \
+        --namespace sample-domain1-ns
       ```

 1. To confirm that the ingress controller noticed the new ingress route and is successfully routing to the domain's server pods, send a request to the URL for the "quick start app", as shown in the following example, which will return an HTTP 200 status code.